KALTCHUK/Z80_Modular_Computer/ESP8266 scripts/readme.md

 ## What you'll find in this directory ##
 When I was almost finishing the Proton prototype I has this idea to use and ESP8266 connected to one of the serial ports of the TTY Card and access the Proton via telnet.
 I didn't complete the idea, but some of the experiences are here.
+I managed to connect the ESP8266 and the telnet cliente when they were in the same network (WiFi), but didn't succeed using dynamic DNS.
+To be continued...